PacificBiosciences/ccs/README.md

 The only option is to downgrade _ccs_ with `conda install pbccs==3.4`.

 **New chemistries:**
-It might happen that your _ccs_ version predates the sequencing chemistry kit and there is an easy fix, install the latest version of _ccs_ with `conda update --all`.
+It might happen that your _ccs_ version predates the sequencing chemistry kit.
+To fix this, install the latest version of _ccs_ with `conda update --all`.
 If you are an early access user, follow the [monkey patch tutorial](#monkey-patch-ccs-to-support-additional-sequencing-chemistry-kits).

 ### Monkey patch _ccs_ to support additional sequencing chemistry kits